jafaryor/knowledge-base/Management/leadership.md

 1. Employee's strength and weaknesses
 2. The factos that motivate and engage your emloyees
 3. Learning style (How best the person learns?)
-4. How well do they manag their tiggers
+4. How well do they manage their tiggers

     It is helpful to have an open and honest discussion about it.

-5. Emplyee's wrk/life balance needs
+5. Emplyee's work/life balance needs
 6. Employee's long-range career dreams